noi-techpark/opendatahub-website/src/content/use-cases/bikebox.md

   - description: "**The advantages:**
     <br>
-    The integration of bike box data into the Open Data Hub demonstrates the productivity potential of using open data for mobility solutions, benefiting both users and developers interested in optimizing transport experiences.
+    Integrating bike infrastructure data into the Open Data Hub demonstrates the practical value of urban mobility data and its potential to enhance everyday travel.
+Both users and developers benefit — cyclists can access real-time information, and digital services can be expanded using a reliable bike parking API.
     <br><br>
-    Cyclists with a Südtirol Pass can easily access real-time information on available bike parking facilities via the Südtirolmobil app, which simplifies their journey planning and promotes sustainable transport options."
+    Cyclists with a Südtirol Pass can now access accurate, real-time updates on available bike boxes.
+This encourages the use of more sustainable transport and helps to build smarter urban mobility systems."
     img_back: "/img/use-cases/bikebox/OpenDataHub-BikeBox-Tania-Marcadella-2024-8389.jpg"
     img_back_alt: "Visual representation of the seamless integration between BikeBox facilities and Südtirolmobil's Mobility as a Service offerings."
     img_back_title: "Integration of BikeBox with Südtirolmobil Services"